microsoft/ApplicationInsights-dotnet/src/Microsoft.ApplicationInsights/Extensibility/Implementation/Experimental/readme.md

 	};
 ```

-## How to evaluate at runtime
+## How to define a new feature flag (compile time)

-Add your feature to the `ExperimentalFeatures` class.
+Feature flags are compile time constants in the `ExperimentalFeatures` class.

+You must add
-You need to add both a cache variable and a method to invoke.
+- a cache variable to store the evaluation result
+- and an `internal` method to invoke from your class.

 ```
 namespace Microsoft.ApplicationInsights.Extensibility.Implementation.Experimental